lilyosah/personal-site/README.md

  * How long did you spend on this homework?

+An extremely long time but it was self-imposed.
+I wanted a site I can actually use and that I'm proud of.
+Probably >20 hours

  * What did you think about it?
 What was good?
 What could be improved?

+ I loved it.
+I'm glad I made something that I can actually use.
+I also learned a lot and enjoyed it.

 ## Grade and feedback